 Agricultural Employers Under the Fair Labor Standards Act (FLSA)

-All text below reproduced from the United States Department of Labor Website:
+All text below is reproduced from the United States Department of Labor website.

-This fact sheet provides general information concerning the application of the FLSA to agricultural employment.
+This fact sheet provides general information concerning the application of the Fair Labor Standards Act ("FLSA") to agricultural employment.
 The FLSA is the federal law which sets minimum wage, overtime, recordkeeping, and child labor standards.

 Agriculture includes farming in all its branches when performed by a farmer or on a farm as an incident to or in conjunction with such farming operations.

 Find out more about the Migrant and Season Agricutlural Worker Protection Act.

 Employees who are employed in agriculture as that term is defined in the Act are exempt from the overtime pay provisions.
 They do not have to be paid time and one half their regular rates of pay for hours worked in excess of forty per week.

 Agriculture does not include work performed on a farm which is not incidental to or in conjunction with such farmer's farming operation.
 It also does not include operations performed off a farm if performed by employees employed by someone other than the farmer whose agricultural products are being worked on.